Caroline Grane

-Ulla Johanna Caroline Grane (born 19 April 1978, in Stockholm) is a Swedish realtor who works in New York City, United States.
+Ulla Johanna Caroline Grane (born 19 April 1978) is a Swedish realtor who works in New York City, United States.
 She has also participated in the Swedish reality series Svenska Hollywoodfruar on TV3.

+Biography

-Grane grew up in Stockholm and in the mid-2000s moved to New York to start her career as a realtor, she has a MBA in finance.
+Grane was born in Stockholm.
+She grew up in[Stockholm and in the mid-2000s moved to New York to start her career as a realtor, she has an MBA in finance.
 She is employed at the real estate agency Nest Seekers.
 Grane is a childhood friend of Fredrik Eklund and she has also appeared on the Bravo show Million Dollar Listing New York as a friend of Eklund.

 Grane agreed to participate in the eighth season of Svenska Hollywoodfruar in 2015 after actress Britt Ekland had decided to drop out.